shubhamv108/concurrency-multithreading/README.md

 #### Concurrency vs Parallelism (ToDo)
 ##### Parallel
 - multiple things at same time
+- genuine simultaneous execution
-##### Parallel
+##### Concurrency
 - multiple things together but not same time
-- genuine simultaneous execution | appearence of simultaneous execution (by interleaving of processes in time)
+- appearance of simultaneous execution (by interleaving of processes in time)

 #### False Sharing
 - https://dzone.com/articles/what-false-sharing-is-and-how-jvm-prevents-it
 - https://medium.com/@rukavitsya/what-is-false-sharing-and-how-jvm-prevents-it-82a4ed27da84

+## Critical Section
+a piece of code that accesses a shared resource, usually a variable or data structure.

-## RaceCondition
+## Race Condition
 a software error that occurs when multiple threads access a shared resource

+## Intermediate Program
+- Consists of 1 or * race conditions;
+- the o/p of program is not <b>deterministic</b> & varies from run to run.

+## Mutual Exclusion
+no two processes can exist in the critical section at any given point of time

 ## InterProcess Communication
 - coordinate and synchronize between processes